computer-vision/cvpr2017/README.md

 ## Introduction
 This page provides an implementation of our linear extrinsic calibration method of kaleidoscpic imaging system reported in our [CVPR 2017 paper](https://arxiv.org/abs/1703.02826).

-Our method linearly calibrates a kaleidoscopic imaging system, i.e. estimates mirror normals n_i (i=1,2,3) and distances d_i, from projections of a single 3D point and its reflections q_j (j=1,2,...,32) as in Figure 1.
+Our method linearly calibrates a kaleidoscopic imaging system, i.e. estimates mirror normals n_i (i=1,2,3) and distances d_i, from projections of a single 3D point and its reflections q_jk (j,k=1,2,3, j!=k) as in Figure 1.

 ##### Figure 1
 <img src="https://github.com/computer-vision/cvpr2017/wiki/images/teaser.jpg" width="480px" title="Figure 1">